List of acts of the Parliament of the United Kingdom: See also

 Note that the first parliament of the United Kingdom was held in 1801; parliaments between 1707 and 1800 were either parliaments of Great Britain or of Ireland.
-For Acts passed up until 1707 see List of Acts of the Parliament of England and List of Acts of the Parliament of Scotland.
-For Acts passed from 1707 to 1800 see List of Acts of the Parliament of Great Britain.
-See also the List of Acts of the Parliament of Ireland.
+For acts passed up until 1707, see the list of acts of the Parliament of England and the list of acts of the Parliament of Scotland.
+For acts passed from 1707 to 1800, see the list of acts of the Parliament of Great Britain.
+See also the list of acts of the Parliament of Ireland.

-For Acts of the devolved parliaments and assemblies in the United Kingdom, see the List of Acts of the Scottish Parliament from 1999, the List of Acts of the Northern Ireland Assembly, and the List of Acts and Measures of the National Assembly for Wales; see also the List of Acts of the Parliament of Northern Ireland.
+For acts of the devolved parliaments and assemblies in the United Kingdom, see the lists of acts of the Scottish Parliament, the list of acts of the Northern Ireland Assembly, and the list of acts and measures of Senedd Cymru; see also the list of acts of the Parliament of Northern Ireland.